Grandparents’ Rights

 Petition for Grandparents Visitation

-Grandparents gain the right to seek visitation from the court when a grandchild is child’s parents are living apart, or when one or both parents are deceased.
+Grandparents gain the right to seek visitation from the court when a grandchild’s parents are living apart, or when one or both parents are deceased.
 To apply for court-ordered visitation, grandparents will need to file a Petition for Grandparent Visitation along with supporting documentation including:

 • Affidavit of Care and Custody